-The Nigerian Air Force is set to take delivery of another Mi-35M attack helicopter from Russia, with the aircraft seen undergoing test flights in Rostvertol this month.
+The Nigerian Air Force is set to take delivery of another Mi-35M attack helicopter from Russia, with the particular helicopter seen undergoing test flights in Rostvertol earlier this month.

-Nigeria initially received two Mi-35Ms in April 2017, after placing orders for twelve units of the helicopters in September 2015, in two contracts which were concluded in 2014 and 2015 with Rosoboronexport JSC.
+Nigeria initially received two Mi-35Ms in April 2017, after placing orders in two contracts for twelve units of the Mi-35 helicopter in September 2015, which were concluded in 2014 and 2015 with Rosoboronexport JSC.

 Nigeria's Mi-35M acquisition was first revealed in September 2015 by the Nigerian Air Force spokesman Air Vice Marshal OA Adesanya on Twitter.
 Although in January 2019, a NAF Mi-35M attack helicopter which was providing air support to troops engaging terrorists in Damasak, Borno State crashed, killing five crew members who were on board the helicopter.

-According to Russian Helicopters, the Mi-35M weapons loadout include Ataka-V or Shturm-V anti-tank missiles and Igla-V air-to-air missiles, 80 or 122 mm rockets and a GSh-231 23-mm twin-barrel cannon.
-The Mi-35M is powered by two Klimov VK-2500 turbo-shaft engines.
+The Mi-35M weapons loadout includes Ataka-V or Shturm-V anti-tank missiles and Igla-V air-to-air missiles, 80 or 122 mm rockets and a GSh-231 23-mm twin-barrel cannon.
+It is powered by two Klimov VK-2500 turbo-shaft engines.
 It has an updated navigation and avionics suite which features multi-function colored displays and target sighting systems, including a thermal imager and laser rangefinder.
 Apart from the attack role, the Mi-35M can be used for landing or transporting up to 8 fully-equipped soldiers weighing 1 500 kg while up to 2 400 kg can be carried on an external sling.